[media size="medium" align="right" caption="Photo by Rush Jagoe."]

-- Add onion, garlic, carrots, fennel, and ½ teaspoon of salt to same skillet used to brown ribs.
+- To the same skillet, add onion, garlic, carrots, fennel, and ½ teaspoon of salt.
 Cook until vegetables are golden, about 5 minutes.
 Add Tangier spice, allspice, and fennel seeds and cook for an additional 2 to 3 minutes.
-Place into casserole dish with ribs, then add orange zest and enough water to cover ribs with liquid by ½-inch.
+Transfer to casserole dish with ribs, then add orange zest and enough water to cover ribs with liquid by ½-inch.

 - Cover with plastic wrap and then foil.
-Place in oven for 2½ hours.
+Bake in oven for 2½ hours.
 When finished, allow ribs to cool in braising liquid until dish has reached room temperature.

-- Remove ribs and strain liquid through fine mesh strainer.
-Reserve liquid for use in Short Rib Orange Jus sauce (recipe follows).
-Allow ribs to rest as you assemble remaining components of dish.
+- Remove ribs and strain liquid through a fine mesh strainer.
+Reserve liquid for short rib orange jus sauce (recipe follows).
+Allow ribs to rest while you prepare remaining components of dish.

 - To assemble, increase oven temperature to 350 degrees.
-Slice ribs against grain and warm in oven until hot.
-Place over couscous and Tangier vegetables (recipe below).
-Apply 6 ounces Short Rib Orange Jus, drizzle of Black Tea Honey Syrup, and liberal sprinkling of Dukkah.
+Slice ribs against the grain and warm in oven.
+Place over couscous and tangier vegetables (recipe below).
+Drizzle with short rib orange jus and black tea honey syrup, then sprinkle liberally with dukkah.
 Garnish with sliced Medjool dates and dried figs.

 Short Rib Orange Jus

-- Combine all ingredients in the bowl of food processor.
+Combine all ingredients in the bowl of a food processor.
 Pulse until well combined.

 Black Tea Honey Syrup

-- Bring water to boil in small sauce pan.
+Bring water to a boil in a small sauce pan.
 Remove from heat, and add tea bag.
 Let tea steep

 - Place onion, garlic, thyme, orange zest, lemon zest, and cinnamon stick in stock pot and cover with ½ inch water.

-- Place lid on pot and bring it to boil.
+- Place couscous in a steamer basket.
+Place basket in stock pot with onion and garlic mixture.
+Cover pot with lid and bring to boil.
 Steam for 15 minutes.
-Carefully remove steamer basket from pot and pour couscous into large bowl.
+Carefully remove steamer basket from pot and pour couscous into a large bowl.
 Add 2 tablespoons cold water and break up any clumps with your fingers.